beingEniola/Pizza-Runner/README.md

 # Pizza-Runner

-##  Problem Overview
+###  Problem Overview
-Danny needs assistance in cleaning and analyzing the data for Pizza Runner.
-The goal is to:
-Clean and prepare the data for analysis.

-Solve key business problems such as optimizing delivery performance, understanding customer preferences, and evaluating revenue trends.

-Provide actionable insights to help improve decision-making and streamline operations at Pizza Runner.
+Pizza Runner, a food delivery company, faces challenges in optimizing its operations and understanding customer preferences.
+Key areas for improvement include:

+Delivery Efficiency: How can delivery times and runner speeds be improved?

+Customer Insights: What are customer ordering patterns and preferences?

+Ingredient Optimization: How can ingredient usage be optimized and costs minimized?

+Revenue Analysis: How much revenue has been generated, and what’s the profit after delivery costs?

-📊 Project Overview
+### Project Overview
-This project focuses on analyzing operational and customer data for Pizza Runner to optimize business operations.
-The analysis involves cleaning data, performing essential calculations, and solving over 25 business problems to provide Danny with insights into areas such as delivery efficiency, customer behavior, and revenue generation.

-Key objectives include:

-Setting up and structuring the database for optimal data storage and querying.

-Cleaning and transforming raw data to ensure integrity and readiness for analysis.

-Applying SQL concepts (e.g., JOINs, window functions, subqueries) to solve business problems.

-Generating actionable insights to assist in decision-making, resource allocation, and strategy optimization for Pizza Runner.
+This project showcases my problem solving skills through the analysis of Pizza Runner data, a food delivery company.
+The primary objective of the project was to support business decision making by analyzing operational and customer data.

+In this project, I applied various SQL techniques, aggregate function,  joins, window functions for data analysis.
+I used CTEs for temporary result sets and subqueries for efficient analysis.
+Constraints were applied to ensure data integrity.

-🗂 Project Structure
+### Project Structure

-Database Setup: The database is created along with all necessary tables, including constraints (primary keys, foreign keys) to ensure data integrity.
+*Database Setup: The database is created along with all necessary tables, including constraints (primary keys, foreign keys) to ensure data integrity.

 Data Import: Sample data is inserted into the database to simulate real-world scenarios.